Giallo Point and his grimy delivery: enter the man from Crate Divizion.

 We were working back and forth via e-mail, I took care of the whole mixing of beats and vocals etcetera, so yeah, that’s where it really started globally, I guess.

-When we last interviewed you a few years ago, the talent was already there but maybe not the recognition.
+When we first interviewed you, in 2014, the talent was already there but maybe not the recognition.
 What do you think has changed in the last few years in this respect?

 I think underground hip-hop is really live right now, and I think a lot more people are starting to tap in.
 Working with a few different artists has brought fans from all sides in.
 So this definitely has brought more exposure.